-If you're trying to extract specific tables from a certain PDF, other tools (e.g. https://camelot-py.readthedocs.io/en/master/) may be more appropriate.
+Py PDF Parser is good at extracting tables in PDFs, and allows you to write code to programmatically locate the tables to extract.
+Page breaks (and even headers or footers) half way through your table can be ignored easily.
+If you're trying to extract all tables from a PDF, other tools (e.g. https://camelot-py.readthedocs.io/en/master/) are available and may be more appropriate.